garfix/nli-go/doc/remarks.md

+## 2021-07-04

+What about treating anaphora as ellipsis?
+That is: if we take

+  Jones owns a Porsche.
+It fascinates him.

+Can we replace "it" by "a Porsche"?

+  Jones owns a Porsche.
+A Porsche fascinates him.

+No, not really; it doesn't show that the second "a Porsche" is the same one as the first.
+But what if we copy the anaphoric reference as well?

+I would need to introduce an entity id for the indefinite description.
+This id would live in the discourse

+  Dialog context:
+    - deictic center
+    - sentences
+    - process list
+    - discourse entities

+Now some entities can reside in the database and some only in the dialog context.
+Do the entities that are already in the database need to reside in the dialog context as well?
+What is the link of the dialog entitie with the database entities?
+Their id may be the same.
+But what if we introduce a discourse entity that later turns out to have a database reference?

+  John owns a Porsch.
+There it is: the red one with the license plate LOOK-MA.

+Currently the only reason to introduce discourse entities is to handle indefinite description.
+But once we've introduced discourse entities, any entity should be a discourse entity.
+And they may or may not have a reference to the database.
+(They may reside in multiple databases; but in this system we use shared ids for that).

+The interesting consequence of this is that we can provide discourse entity ids to all entities as soon as they come up.
+We don't need to wait to assign the id until we have found the entity in the database.

+  Dialog context:
+    - entity id generator [1, ...]
+    - discourse entities

+  "Jones owns a Porsche" => owns(`discourse:1`, `discourse:2`) porsche(`discourse:2`)

+  Discourse entities:
+    - `discourse:1` { db: `mycorp:1288` }
+    - `discourse:2` { db: null }

+  But I can't use id's when I am querying the database.
+I can't query "a red block `discourse:11`".
+Because the discourse id is not in the database.
+I would still need a variable.

+Can I not use dialog-wide discourse variables?

+Dialog context:
+- entity variable id generator [1, ...]
+- discourse entities
+    - D1: `mycorp:1288`
+    - DB2: null

+The dialog-wide variable then represents the discourse entity.
+And this immediately solves the problem in "John owns a Porsch.
+There it is: the red one with the license plate LOOK-MA.": once the id is known it is assigned to the dialog variable; and from that moment, the disocurse entity is linked to the database entity.
+It also solves the problem of the anaphoric reference.
+Once the variable is bound, it does not need to be looked up again.

+The problem with "Why (did you pick [it] up)?" is then resolved if we have `back_reference` check if the variable in its first argument is already bound (in which case we need not search).

+But I want to also take the step of using "ellipsis" for anaphora.
+It is useful for forward references and for indefinite decriptions.
+Because "it" can be simply replaced by an id; but "a red block" cannot.
+"I own a red block.
+Pick one up."
+But the problem is still the sense-restriction.

+===

+The sense restriction does not need to be resolved in the parse step; it can be resolved in the ellipsis step.

+If I want to treat anaphora as ellipsis, I will need to invent category paths for all placed where referents can be found:

+- proper nouns in the same sentence
+- np's in the same sentence
+- np's in previous sentences
+- np's in the previous answer

+The last one is the most difficult, I guess.

+A big advantage of replacing the anaphora queue with category paths is that the method is even more explicit and declarative.
+It is even possible to specify the order in which to search for referents.

+todo:

+- start using dialog-wide variables for entities
+- have `back-reference` check if the variable is already bound
+- implement anaphora resolution as ellipsis
+- add the answer (sentence) of the system to the sentences list in the dialog context
+- Replace the keyword `ellipsis` by `import`

+## 2021-07-03

+Is it possible to use the syntactic path method for anaphora too?
+This way I could do forward references.

+  go:back_reference(E1, gender(E1, male))

+would be

+  rule: np(E1) :- "he",
+  ellipsis: ..np(E1)/noun(E1),
+  sense: gender(E1, male)

+I need to find a solution for the relation set; it can't be resolved in the syntax phase.
+Unless, of course, I change the relation set into a feature.

+In any case, I can store the anaphoric reference in the dialog, along with the sentences.

+Take into account: indefinite descriptions ("Jones owns a Porsche.
+It fascinates him.")

 ## 2021-06-16

 I managed to fill in the ellipsis of "Why?" with "did you pick it up".
 This is awesome, but a new problem just presented itself: